Florida Arrest Reports and Warrant Search

 7. To aid in recouping stolen property by checking active warrants in the county.

-8. In order to give proof in a Florida court case or legal proceeding.
+8. To give proof in a Florida court case or legal proceeding.

 9. To aid in the search for fugitives or missing individuals in Florida.

-10. To see whether there are any active warrants for someone arrested in the state of Florida, such as for a past due child support payment or a DUI conviction.
+10. To see whether there are any active warrants for someone arrested in Florida, such as for a past due child support payment or a DUI conviction.

 11. The second purpose is to see if anyone has been scheduled for court dates and appearances.